jpetazzo/intro-to-docker/slides/Compose_For_Dev_Stacks.md

 Version 2 has multiple sections:

 * `version` is mandatory and should be `"2"`.

 * `services` is mandatory and corresponds to the content of the version 1 format.

-* `networks` is optional and can define multiple networks on which containers can be placed.
+* `networks` is optional and indicates to which networks containers should be connected.
+  <br/>(By default, containers will be connected on a private, per-app network.)

-* `volumes` is optional and can define volumes to be used (and potentially shared) by the containers.
+* `volumes` is optional and can define volumes to be used and/or shared by the containers.

+Version 3 adds support for deployment options (scaling, rolling updates, etc.)

 ---